Article

 Inline Code

-Use backticks for inline code like this:
+Use backticks for inline code as below:

 `this is inline code`